lionell/sequential-method/README.md

  * [Maven](https://maven.apache.org/) app architecture

 ## Contributions
-Here I want to say thanks to my friend @Fetiorin who helped me with this app.
+Here I want to say thanks to my friend [Fetiorin](http://vk.com/id234442497) who helped me with this app.

-He did a great job on client-side.
+You did a great job on client-side.
 Thank you very much.

 ## Licence
 ```